Ed Royce (politician): Banking deregulation, business issues

 One of Royce's early signature issues was banking deregulation.
 He has sponsored legislation on tax policy, small businesses, and credit.
 Many of his biggest campaign contributors have been banks: his five top contributors in 2006 were Credit Union National Assn, Irvine Co., Wells Fargo, Orange County Teachers Fed Credit Union, and GUS plc.
 He is among the representatives receiving the largest percentage of their campaign contributions from the banking industry.

 On November 13, 2013, Royce introduced the Credit Union Share Insurance Fund Parity Act (H.R.
 3468; 113th Congress) into the House.
 The bill would expand federal deposit insurance to include Interest on Lawyer Trust Accounts (IOLTAs) and similar escrow accounts housed within credit unions.

 Cannabis

 Royce has a "C" rating from NORML regarding his voting record on cannabis-related matters.
 He voted against allowing veterans access to medical marijuana, if legal in their state, per their Veterans Health Administration doctor's recommendation.

 Guns

-Royce has a "A" rating from the National Rifle Association regarding his voting record on gun-related matters.
+Royce had a "A" rating from the NRA Political Victory Fund regarding his voting record on gun-related matters.

 In the wake of the 2016 Orlando nightclub shooting, Royce posted on Facebook: "We need to defeat the terrorists and make it our top national security priority to prevail in the war against radical Islamic extremism."